iamflorencejay/iamflorencejay/_portfolio/delta.md

     alt: "vidio"
 ---

-Doing some logo request work from the Delta Icons project.
+I've done some inkscape work for Delta Icons, the open-source icon pack.

+Click the images to see the pull requests.

 {% include gallery %}